Meeting Your Strategic Objectives and the Needs of Your Employees

 Plan Management and Educational Communications

 Managing your firm’s employee benefits can be an overwhelming job.
-Brooks Financial Group (BFG) offers Plan Management Services as standard protocol whereby our dedicated BFG Client Relationship Manager (CRM) works hand-in-hand with your Human Resources team on a frequent basis.
+Brooks Financial Group (BFG) offers Plan Management Services as standard protocol whereby our dedicated BFG Relationship Manager works hand-in-hand with your Human Resources team on a frequent basis.
 Together we successfully handle some of the more complex Benefits and HR responsibilities such as coordinating contractual provisions among carriers, implementing and assisting with benefit integration technology, enrollment and billing systems, claims advocacy, as well as communication tools and platforms.

 Technology and Integration